joelhawksley/identity/talks/2021/slides.md

 ^ Many rails developers have worked on multiple apps.

-^ We know what the underlying deficiences are.
+^ We know what the underlying deficencies are.

 ^ We know what gems we add to every app we build.